Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Colour code tilings

 \subsection{Properties of uniform tilings}

 Colour code tilings obtained using the Wythoff construction as described in \Cref{sec:wythoff} are uniform tilings, which can be described by their \textit{vertex configuration}, a sequence of numbers giving the number of sides of the faces around a vertex.
 For example, each vertex of a degree-three uniform tiling with vertex configuration $r.g.b$ has three faces around it, with $r$, $g$ and $b$ sides.
-When the tiling is constructed using the triangle group $\Delta(p,q,t)$, we have that $r=2p$, $g=2q$ and $b=2t$.
+When the tiling is constructed using the triangle group $\Delta(p,q,t)$ with a generator point in the middle of the fundamental triangle, we have that $r=2p$, $g=2q$ and $b=2t$.
 Uniform tilings of hyperbolic surfaces satisfy $1/r+1/g+1/b<1/2$, whereas a Euclidean tiling (e.g.~6.6.6 or 4.8.8) satisfies $1/r+1/g+1/b=1/2$.
 Since we only consider colour code tilings, we can equivalently define $r$, $g$ and $b$ to be the number of sides that red, green and blue faces have in the uniform tiling, respectively.
-We construct Floquet codes from $6.6.6$, $8.8.8$, $4.8.10$ and $4.10.10$ hyperbolic tilings in this work; see \Cref{fig:honeycomb_and_hyperbolic_floquet_checks} for an illustration of 6.6.6 and 8.8.8 tilings.
+We construct Floquet codes from $6.6.6$ (honeycomb) tilings, as well as $8.8.8$, $4.8.10$ and $4.10.10$ hyperbolic tilings in this work; see \Cref{fig:honeycomb_and_hyperbolic_floquet_checks} for an illustration of 6.6.6 and 8.8.8 tilings as well as \Cref{fig:wythoff_generator_points} (left) for a 4.8.10 tiling.
 Let us denote the set of faces with $r$, $g$ and $b$ sides in an $r.g.b$ uniform tiling as $F_r$, $F_g$ and $F_b$, respectively.
 Note that this partition of the faces $F=F_r\cup F_g \cup F_b$ is well defined by the face-colouring even if $r$, $g$ and $b$ are not unique.
 We also denote the edge set by $E$ and the vertex set by $V$.
-The tiling has $|E|=3|V|/2$ edges, and since $r|F_r|=g|F_g|=b|F_b|=|V|$, we have that $|F|=|V|(1/r+1/g+1/b)$.
+The tiling has $|E|=3|V|/2$ edges, and since $r|F_r|=g|F_g|=b|F_b|=|V|$, we have that

 If a tiling $\mathcal{T}=(V, E, F)$ has a single connected component and tiles a closed surface, it can be shown that the dimension of the first homology group of the cell complex associated with the tiling has dimension